WALLACE™ is a design, artistic direction and food styling office

 We “feed” the lens of directors, screenwriters and art directors.

-Brand content specialists WALLACE™ work to highlight your product or brand through storytelling and the creation of a unique visual universe.
-The aim of this strategy is to convey and communicate the brand’s values and vision to its consumers.
-The goal is to touch the target audience in an intimate way to create a strong emotional bond with them.
-In short, it’s about getting the audience to adhere to the brand’s values.
+This strategy aims to convey and communicate the brand’s values and vision to its consumers.
+The goal is to connect with the target audience on a personal level in order to create a strong emotional bond with them.

 PRE-PRODUCTION